wordofwarning/wordofwarning.org/current/2017-autumnwinter/bannon/index.md

 *Presented by* The Lowry + Word of Warning *as part of* <a href="http://www.thelowry.com/takearisk/take-a-risk-wtf-wednesday" target="_blank">WTF</a>

 #### In Brief
-Blinding light and visual poetry, inherited myth and performed identity.<br>A story of paleness, of blending in and of standing out.
+Blinding light and visual poetry; inherited myth and performed identity.<br>A story of paleness, of blending in and of standing out.

 #### Venue + Booking Details
 Date: Wednesday 27 September 2017, 8pm